simonlav24/wormsGame/README.md

 - **VENUS FLY TRAP** - chargeable, throw seed that grows a venus fly trap - vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN radiation. press tab to switch to PLANT BOMB that grows on impact in all directions.
 - **SENTRY GUN** - place a sentry gun. fires at nearby worms at the end of the turn. obtainable by weapon crate.
 - **ENDER PEARL** - throw and teleport to where it lands.
+- **ACID BOTTLE** - throw a bottle of hydrofluoric acid that corrode the earth and is deadly to worms.

 ## Aerial
 - **AIRSTRIKE** - clickable, missile strike, wind sensitive.